 For those who cannot come to campus or prefer the flexibility to choose their own best study times, distance courses are ideal.
 The Mount has been a pioneer in the field of innovative distance education, serving students where they live and work for over 20 years.
 The Department of Distance Learning and Continuing Education brings together the Mount's two long-standing distance programs, Distance University Education via Technology (DUET) and Open Learning.

-The offerings include a broad selection of electives in the arts and sciences, and courses leading to the:
+The offerings include courses leading to the: